 As the long summer days slowly wane into autumn's golden light, the sea remains warm and the summer feeling persists through March and into April.
 Winter's arrival is gradual, almost imperceptible day by day.
 Days shorten, the odd shower returns baked lawns to lush green and the first frost in inland valleys sometime in June makes us realise that winter must be here.
 Without the distinct passing of seasons in our coastal environment, protected by the vast Pacific on most fronts, it is almost as if we have summer and not summer.

 Winter at the beach

-Strolling vast expanses of deserted beach swept clean by passing fronts there are many interesting treasures washed up from the depths that are often not seen.
-One day a large strange lump of ambergris washed up, but small curled purple shells, long strands of kelp and sea-bashed wood are more everyday.
+Strolling vast expanses of deserted beaches swept clean by passing fronts there are many interesting treasures washed up from the depths that are often not seen.
+One day a large strange lump of ambergris washed up, but small curled purple shells, long strands of kelp and sea-bashed wood are more every day.